Shampire27/School_District_Analysis/README.md

 ## Summary:
 The 4 main changes after replace with NaNs is the decreasing value in average scores and passing percentage for Thomas High School:
-  1. Change on Average Math Score
+  1. Change on student with valid Score (461 students deducted in total number)
-  2. Change on Average Reading Score
+  2. Change on Average Score bacauses of the duction on total counted score
-  3. Change on Math Passing Rate
+  3. Change on passing rate because of the adjust on score (all 9th grade student was regared to "fail" due to the score adjusted to NaN
-  4. Change on Reading Passing Rate
-However, the overall results did not occur a significant influence.
+  4. Change on ranking result for Thomas high school because of the changes above However, the most results for other schools did not occur a changes, only the ranking was influenced for the other schools.

+In this project, **loc** function was used for removing the scores for the 9th grade students in Thomas High school.  **Data frames** was issued for visualizations.
+Mathemetic functions was used to culculate the **average**, **percentage and etc.**.
+Data **formart** was aproved on the final results for deliver the results more efficient.

+More datails refers to PyCitySchools_Challenge.ipynb